Trump is relishing the prospect of owning a government shutdown. But Republicans aren't.

 "I'll take it," Trump added.
 "I will take it because we're closing it down for border security, and I think I win that every single time."

-But there's reason for Republicans who care about the broader public perception of the party's ability to govern and about the GOP's ability to expand from its base to worry about his tactics.
+But there's reason for Republicans who care about the broader public perception of the party's ability to govern and to expand its base to worry about his tactics.

 Rep. Tom Cole, an Oklahoma Republican who serves on the House Appropriations Committee, said most GOP lawmakers agree with Trump on border security policy but that even the president has taken note of the hit Democrats took when they were blamed for the shutdown.